Bills find new impressive way to win

 Buffalo did a nice job jamming the narrative that they can’t win close games into a bag and tossing it in the Chesapeake.
 It was only a matter of time before things bounced their way in a tight one.
 I thought they got the better of the borderline calls in Baltimore.
 A first half deflection confounded Patrick Queen and a second half deflection landed softly in Poyer’s mitts.

-They also flawlessly executed the game clinching drive.
+They also flawlessly executed the game-clinching drive.
 No coaching blunders.
 No Allen one-hoppers to open receivers.
-It’s one thing thing to score a game winning field goal.
-It’s entirely another to make that field goal so close and so late that not only is said game winning kick is a yawner for Tyler Bass, it’s a walkoff.
+It’s one thing to score a game-winning field goal.
+It’s entirely another to make that field goal so close and so late that not only is said game-winning kick is a yawner for Tyler Bass, it’s a walkoff.

 Here’s a scary thought for the NFL.
 This Bills team can not show up for 25 minutes on the road against the team that very likely might win a division and still pull out a W. They even pulled it off at significantly below full strength.
 This is a damn impressive victory.